By Peter Embling

 “For me yes.
 I was never into drugs, so I didn’t have that to give up.
 I married Lynn pretty early on in my Christian life, so the lady chasing stopped!
 I used to drink like a fish and I did give that up.
 Only because I was aware that it was out of control and I didn’t like what that did.
 It wasn’t a legalistic thing, more that it didn’t fit with who I was by then.”

 I asked what he was doing for a job at that time.
-“I was at Art College, [dropped out] did a string of rubbish jobs, worked behind a Post Office counter then as a milkman.
+“I was at Art College, did a string of rubbish jobs, worked behind a Post Office counter then as a milkman.
 When they were offering redundancy, I grabbed one and went self-employed, and I did gardening, house decorating, building, carpentry, wood turning, illustrating, played in a band, pest control, and in the middle of that period we started moving into a self-sufficient lifestyle…” “In East London?” “…yeah, Essex, Romford!
 All my life I’d wanted to work on the land.
 Don’t know where that came from.
 James Herriott maybe at the time…”

 I reminded him about John Seymour, the self-sufficiency guru,